blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 }
 ```

-### Low-power strategy
+### 6.5 Low-power strategy

-Even with grid-tied 24VAC power available, we still keep the host asleep most of the time — less heat in the enclosure, less wear on the MOSFETs, and a firmware pattern that ports directly to battery- or solar-powered variants without a rewrite.
-After each sample cycle the host issues `NotePayloadSaveAndSleep`, which serializes the runtime state into Notecard flash and then uses [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) to cut host power entirely for `sample_interval_sec` seconds.
+Even with grid-tied power available, we still keep the host asleep most of the time — less heat in the enclosure, less wear on the supply, and a firmware pattern that ports directly to battery- or solar-powered variants without a rewrite.
+After each sample cycle the host calls `NotePayloadSaveAndSleep`, a `note-arduino` helper that serializes the in-RAM `PersistState` struct into Notecard flash and then issues a [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) request configured to cut host power entirely for `sample_interval_sec` seconds.
+When ATTN re-fires, the Notecarrier re-applies host power, the MCU enters `setup()` from cold, and `NotePayloadRetrieveAfterSleep` pulls the saved struct back.
+From the firmware author's perspective, the sleep call looks like a single line — the Notecard does the rest.

 The Notecard itself sits in its own [low-power idle](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) (~8 µA @ 5V) between cellular wakes.
 Sample rate and transmit rate are deliberately decoupled: we sample every 60 s but only transmit once an hour — alerts are the only thing that bypass the transmit timer.

-### Retry and error handling
+### 6.6 Retry and error handling

 - The first Notecard transaction uses [`sendRequestWithRetry(req, 10)`](https://dev.blues.io/tools-and-sdks/arduino-library/) to paper over the cold-boot I²C race that the `note-arduino` library docs warn about.
 - Sensor reads returning `NaN` (unplugged probe, ADC rail pegged) are excluded from summary averages on a per-metric basis — each metric carries its own valid-sample counter so a single bad SDP810 read doesn't bias the thermistor averages.
 If a metric has zero valid samples in the window, the summary emits `-9999` as a sentinel rather than a misleading zero.